mgunter-pivotal/pcf-hugo-workshop/content/post/lab-1.md

 ### Step 2
 ##### Login into Pivotal Cloud Foundry

-The students have userId's (student1-student25) and the passwords will be distributed in the workshop.
-Each student is assigned an userId within their own organization (student1-org).
-Please refer to the handout you have been given.
+Each participant will have their own user ids and passwords.

 ````
-cf login -a https://api.run.haas-112.pez.pivotal.io --skip-ssl-validation
+cf login -a https://api.example.com --skip-ssl-validation
-  Email: student1
+  Email: myuserid
   Password: ••••••••

   Select a space (or press enter to skip):